Are you selling your home and getting the short end of the stick because of past unpermitted work?

 Did your neighbors report you for failing to get the permits you need?

-A retroactive permit application is much like a regular one, as it allows the Building Department to confirm that the work complies with all current codes (not ones in effect during construction).
+A retroactive building permit application is much like a regular one, as it allows the Building Department to confirm that the work complies with all current codes (not ones in effect during construction).
 To this end, building officials will review your project’s as-built drawings and inspect the work.

 Which documents should I prepare?